AdobeDocs/workfront.es-ES/help/quicksilver/reports-and-dashboards/reports/reporting-elements/use-milestone-view.md

   Puede ajustar el porcentaje de finalización directamente desde la vista de hito, tal como se describe en la sección [Ajustar porcentaje completado para las tareas de la vista de hito](#adjust-percent-complete-for-tasks-in-the-milestone-view) de este artículo.

-* **Iconos de estado de progreso de la tarea:** Se muestra un icono de estado junto a cada proyecto y tarea en la vista Hito. <!--get new screen shots or hide them - could not display all in devtest; idea: use color dots from Task Details tab - New status is blue; Some concerns condition is yellow etc-->
+* **Iconos de estado de progreso de la tarea:** Se muestra un icono de estado junto a cada proyecto y tarea en la vista Hito. <!--get new screen shots or hide them for preview or prod - could not display all in devtest; idea: use color dots from Task Details tab - New status is blue; Some concerns condition is yellow etc-->

   <!--A progress status icon in the shape of a colored circle displays next to each project and task in the Milestone view.
 The possible statuses and circle colors are:
    * On Time - green